North Yorkshire: Road

-Long-distance coach services are operated by National Express and Megabus.
-Local bus service operators include Arriva Yorkshire, Stagecoach, Harrogate Bus Company, The Keighley Bus Company, Scarborough & District (East Yorkshire), Yorkshire Coastliner, First York and the local Dales & District.
+Long-distance coach services are operated by National Express.
+Local bus service operators include Arriva Yorkshire, Stagecoach Yorkshire, Harrogate Bus Company, Keighley Bus Company, East Yorkshire, Yorkshire Coastliner, First York and the local Dales & District.

 Air

 There are no major airports in the county itself, but nearby airports include Teesside International (Darlington), Newcastle and Leeds Bradford.

 Education

 Universities

 The main campus of Teesside University is in Middlesbrough, while York contains the main campuses of the University of York and York St John University.
 There are also two secondary campuses in the county: CU Scarborough, a campus of Coventry University, and Queen's Campus, Durham University in Thornaby-on-Tees.